datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions2

-Re-set those files to their previous state.
+Use `git checkout` to put those files back in their previous state.
-Use the directory name `.` to mean "all of the files in or below this directory" rather than a wildcard.
+Use the directory name `.` to mean "all of the files in or below this directory", and separate it from the command with `--`.

 *** =hint2